Covid Lockdown: A Trial of 2030s ‘Summer Minimum’ Challenges

 And in the 2030s and 2040s?

-By the 2030s and 2040s, more power stations will have closed – they may not even be available to be turned on if needed.
-Interconnectors and DC connected generation will have at least doubled in importance. this situation will be much more frequent – indeed, it is likely to be the normal state of affairs in summer, and quite usual in spring and autumn.
+By the 2030s and 2040s, more power stations will have closed – and it probably won’t be possible to fire them up again if needed.
+Interconnectors and DC connected generation will have at least doubled in importance.
+Challenges of the ‘summer minimum’ will be much more frequent – indeed, it is likely to be the normal state of affairs in summer, and quite usual in spring and autumn.

-To the above “summer minimum” issues can be added the lack of electricity on the grid when renewables are not generating sufficient for demand and interconnectors cannot make up the shortfall, such as after sunset on a windless winter evening, or during weather patterns that extend such low-generation period to days or weeks – which will also be a frequent occurrence by the 2040s according to most European countries’ energy transition plans.
-These are the subject of a separate brief
+To the above ‘summer minimum’ challenges we can add the lack of electricity on the grid when renewables are not generating sufficient for demand and interconnectors cannot make up the shortfall.
+These times of system stress, such as after sunset on a windless winter evening, or during weather patterns that extend such low-generation period to days or weeks, will also be a frequent occurrence by the 2040s according to most European countries’ energy transition plans.
+These are the subject of a separate brief.

 khutsby@storelectric.com